 Prosecutor files charge in police shooting of black man

-NASHVILLE, Tenn. – A prosecutor secured a warrant Thursday to charge a white Tennessee police officer with criminal homicide after surveillance footage appeared to show him chasing a black man and opening fire as the man fled from the officer in July.
+NASHVILLE, Tenn. – A prosecutor secured a warrant Thursday charging a white Tennessee police officer with criminal homicide after surveillance footage appeared to show him chasing a black man and opening fire as the man fled from the officer in July.

 The incident reignited questions about policing of Nashville's black community last month when the surveillance video from a nearby school was released.
 The tape shows that the 25-year-old officer chased and shot Hambrick on July 26 as Hambrick ran away on a sidewalk near an apartment complex.